 To exhibit different styles of free-hand sketches and to improve the network generality, we augment training data by adopting multiple different styles of input sketches.
 Specifically, we generate four different free-hand sketch styles in total.
-We use the XDoG edge detector \cite{WinnemollerKO12}, Photocopy effect \cite{photocopy} in Photoshop to generate two styles.
-To better resemble hand-drawn sketches, we simplified the edge images using \cite{Simo-SerraISI16} as in \cite{LuWTT18}.
+We use the XDoG edge detector \cite{WinnemollerKO12} and Photocopy effect in Photoshop to generate two styles.
+To better resemble hand-drawn sketches, we simplified the edge images using \cite{edgar2016sketch} as in \cite{lu2018sketch}.
 We also use photo-sketch \cite{LIPS2019} to generate the desired face sketches.
 This recent method generates imperfect alignment contour sketches of input images.
-The poorly-drawn sketches should be sparse and contain wrong edges.
+The human-like sketches should be sparse and contain these wrong edges.
 That's why the Canny algorithm \cite{canny1987computational} shouldn't be chosen to get input sketches.
 Those edges generated by Canny are solid and well-aligned with input images.
-To show effectiveness and efficiency of our approach, the CUHK Face Sketch Database \cite{wang2009face} is used in our experiment for its appropriateness and popularity.
+To show the effectiveness and efficiency of our approach, the CUHK Face Sketch Database \cite{wang2009face} is used in our experiment for its appropriateness and popularity.
 We use its $256\times256\times3$ resized and cropped version.

 Figure \ref{fig:well-drawn-sketch} are illustration of well-drawn sketches from \cite{wang2009face}.
 These sketches are drawn by the artist.
-Compared with poorly-drawn sketches in Figure \ref{fig:sketch_style}, the well-depicted sketches capture the most distinctive characteristics of human faces and are faithful to the original face images.
-We often can easily recognize a person from corresponding sketch.
-The free-hand sketches are often sparse, deformed, lack of necessary strikes or details and lines don't precisely align to the real face images, sometimes even lack of necessary lines in the area of mouth or jaw as illustrated in Figure \ref{fig:sketch_style}.
+Compared with human-like sketches in Figure \ref{fig:sketch_style}, the well-depicted sketches capture the most distinctive characteristics of human faces and are faithful to the original face images.
+We often can easily recognize a person from the corresponding sketch.
+The free-hand sketches are often sparse, deformed, the lack of necessary strikes or details and lines do not precisely align to the real face images, sometimes even the lack of necessary lines in the area of mouth or jaw as illustrated in Figure \ref{fig:sketch_style}.

 The ground truth sketches for Stroke Calibration Network are generated using Canny algorithm \cite{canny1987computational} and Holistically-nested Edge Detection (HED) edge detector \cite{xie15hed}.
 Specifically, we extract HED from images after histogram equalization to avoid the interference of light.
-Thus, we generate a desired new dataset consisted of high-quality face photos and corresponding poorly-drawn face sketches, Canny together with HED edges.
+Thus, we generate a desired new dataset consisted of high-quality face photos and corresponding human-like face sketches, Canny together with HED edges.